Dynapt-Inc/blog-template/README.md

 #### How It Works

+1. **Template Cloning**: Blog generator clones this template repository for each new blog
-1. **Package Installation**: Each user blog installs `@caleblawson/blog-shell`
+2. **Package Installation**: Template automatically installs `@caleblawson/blog-shell`
-2. **Brand Configuration**: Blog generator creates a `brand.config.ts` file with user-specific branding
+3. **Brand Configuration**: Blog generator creates a `brand.config.ts` file with user-specific branding
-3. **Shell Entry Files**: Generated files import components from the package and initialize branding
+4. **Shell Integration**: Template imports components from the package and initializes branding
-4. **Database Connection**: Blogs connect to shared database using tenant IDs for data isolation
+5. **Database Connection**: Blogs connect to shared database using tenant IDs for data isolation
-5. **Updates**: Publishing new package versions automatically updates all user blogs
+6. **Updates**: Publishing new package versions automatically updates all user blogs via package manager

 ## 🚀 Getting Started